sergionr2/RacingRobot/README.md

 ```

 #### Python Packages
-All the required packages can be found in `requirements.txt`, install them using:
+All the required packages (except pytorch) can be found in `requirements.txt`, install them using:

 ```
 pip install -r requirements.txt